cristihell23/Milestone-Project-1/README.md

 #### *Navigation Bar:*
 * The navigation bar appears on all three pages.
 * It contains links to the just arrived, pre-order, signed & exclusive, and contact us section to allow easy navigation around the website.
-* The below image shows the user's current page highlighted in blue with a white border.
-* Hover over feature, which turns the menu option the same as the active page when users hover their cursor over the navbar heading.
 ![Navigation bar](docs/screenshots/navbar.jpg)
 ***
 ### **Disc image**